guicho271828/trivia/README.md

 See DEFPATTERN for more detail.

-In addition to above constructor patterns, there is one special constructor pattern which matches any value of type of STANDARD-CLASS.
+In addition to constructor patterns above, there is one special constructor pattern which matches any value of type of STANDARD-CLASS.
 The form of the pattern looks like

     (class-name &rest slots)

-where CLASS-NAME is a class name of the value and SLOTS is a list of the form of (SLOT-NAME PATTERN).
-You can also specify the element as SLOT-NAME, which is a shorthand for (SLOT-NAME SLOT-NAME).
+where CLASS-NAME is a class name of the value, and SLOTS is a list of the form of (SLOT-NAME PATTERN).
+You can also specify the element like SLOT-NAME, which is a shorthand for (SLOT-NAME SLOT-NAME).

 Examples: